laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 Readers are expected to be familiar with CBOR, and particularly so with
 {{Sections 4.1 and 4.2 of STD94}}.

-The following terms defined in the text of {{STD94}} receive their own separate definitions here:
+The following terms introduced in the text of {{STD94}} receive their own separate definitions here:

 Preferred Serialization:
 : a set of choices made during Serialization (Encoding) that generally leads to shortest-form encodings where a choice of encoding lengths is available, without expending additional effort on converting between different kinds of data item.
   See {{Section 4.1 of STD94}} and the terms defined in that section.
   The Preferred Encoding rules for data items in the Basic Generic Data Model may be augmented by rules for specific Tags, see for instance {{Section 3.4.3 of STD94}}.